 You can also begin enrolling users now.
 Read Enrolling Users for details.

 Duo administrator accounts are only used to log on to the Admin Panel.
 They can't be used to access devices or applications using Duo two-factor authentication.
 Be sure to also enroll your Duo admins as users if they need to log on as end users of the application you just created.

 A number of additional settings can be configured from an application’s properties page.

-Enterprise customers may create a policy for an individual application that affects all users of that application, or use the Global Policy to manage settings for all applications.
+Duo MFA customers may create a policy for an individual application that affects all users of that application, or use the Global Policy to manage settings for all applications.